Do I pay stamp duty to transfer my property on a divorce or separation?

 Stamp duty on transfers between married couples

 There is no general exemption from SDLT for married couples who transfer property to each other while they are living together.
-However, the SDLT on the transfer will be charged at the normal residential rates and the 3% surcharge for additional dwellings will not apply.
+However, the SDLT on the transfer will be charged at the normal residential rates, and the 3% surcharge for additional dwellings will not apply.

 However, a married couple who are living together cannot each buy a house without paying the 3% surcharge on at least one of them because each spouse is treated for SDLT purposes as owning any dwellings owned by the other spouse.
-For more information on stamp duty implications of transfering property during divorce, click here.
+For more information on stamp duty implications of transferring property during divorce, click here.

 Separation agreements